Aquariums

 Creating an underwater world.

-An aquarium is more than just fish and coral in a tank, it’s bringing a small piece of the water world — which is 70% of this planet we’re on — into your own space.
+An aquarium is more than just fish and coral in a glass box, it’s bringing a small piece of the underwater world — which is ~70% of this planet we’re on — into your own space.

 There’s all types of fish.
 All types of coral.
 All types of environments.